 Plan, evaluate, plan, evaluate, and plan some more!
 We understand that as a DMO time is of the essence, so the more you can do ahead of time the better.
 We suggest that clients continue to update their editorial calendar with post details to remain 3 months ahead of schedule and that they evaluate and grade their efforts on a monthly basis.

-With these resources you can certainly create and evaluate your ongoing social media strategy in-house.
-For the Portland, Maine example noted above, Stamp performed the initial evaluation, facilitated the persona and category development, consults monthly with the Greater Portland CVB staff on plan development and performs a monthly evaluation and grading of the previous month based on the previously approved plan to offer feedback.
-This engagement and evaluation by Stamp provides an “outsiders” objectivity and adds perspective to the social media efforts of the Greater Portland CVB and other DMO clients.
+With these resources, you can certainly create and evaluate your ongoing social media strategy in-house.
+For the Portland, Maine example noted above, Stamp performed the initial evaluation and facilitated the persona and category development.
+We then consulted monthly with the Greater Portland CVB staff on monthly plan development and followed up by performing an evaluation and grading of the previous month based on the previously approved plan to offer feedback.
+This engagement and evaluation by Stamp can provide an “outsiders” objectivity and adds perspective to the social media efforts of the DMO clients that continue to have Stamp engaged at this level.